Apple Watch Series 10 vs Samsung Galaxy Watch 7

 Health And Fitness

-If you are a major health freak, then this section will concern you the most.
-While Apple Watch Series 10 boasts incredible health and fitness metrics, there are areas in which the Samsung Galaxy Watch beats the prior.
+If you are a health freak, then this section will concern you the most.
+While Apple Watch Series 10 boasts incredible health and fitness metrics, there are areas in which the Samsung Galaxy Watch beats it.

-Both the watches offer heart rate monitoring, ECG, blood oxygen monitoring and stress monitoring.
-These watches also come with automatic workout detection modes for swimming, running and advanced workouts too.
+Both watches offer heart rate monitoring, ECG, blood oxygen monitoring, and stress monitoring.
+These watches also come with automatic workout detection modes for swimming, running, and advanced workouts.

-However, my Samsung Galaxy Watch 7 can do body composition analysis, which the Apple Watch Series 10 cannot.
-This feature of the Samsung watch allows one to measure water weight and body fit, which I find helpful after my workout sessions.
+However, my Samsung Galaxy Watch 7 can do body composition analysis using a BioActive sensor, which the Apple Watch Series 10 cannot.
+This feature of the Samsung watch allows one to measure muscle weight and body fat, which I find helpful after my workout sessions.

 Custom Workouts